Pelvic Floor Spasm: Causes, Symptoms, & Treatment Options - PT Effect

 What Causes Pelvic Floor Spasm?

-• Genetics (Weaker muscles and connective tissue)
+• Genetics and connective tissue weakness

-• Weight
+• Weight fluctuations

-• Injury
+• Injury or trauma

-• Pregnancy
+• Pregnancy and childbirth

-• Neurological disorders (ex.
-Parkinson’s disease)
+• Neurological disorders such as Parkinson’s disease

 Diagnosing Pelvic Floor Spasm